stefanspringer1/SwiftXML/README.md

 As explained in the above section about rules, sometimes you need to know the original context of a transformed element.
 For this you can use document versions, as explained below.

-Note that this method comes with an penalty regarding efficiency because to need to crate a (temparary) clone, but for very difficult transformations that might come in handy.
+Note that this method comes with an penalty regarding efficiency because to need to create a (temparary) clone, but for very difficult transformations that might come in handy.
 The method might be used when you need to examine the orginal context in a complex way.

 You first create a document version (this creates a clone such that your current document contains backlinks to the clone), and in certian rules, you might then copy the backlink from the node to be replaced by using the `withBackLinkFrom:` argument in the creation of an element: